hashicorp/serf/website/source/docs/agent/event-handlers.html.markdown

 For membership related events (`member-join`, `member-leave`, `member-failed`, `member-update`, and `member-reap`), stdin is the list of members that participated in that event.
-Each member is separated by a newline and each field about the member is separated by whitespace.
+Each member is separated by a newline and each field about the member is separated by a single tab (`\t`).
 The fields of a membership event are name, address, role, then tags.
 For example:

 ```